ti-uni-bielefeld/logisim-evolution-basys3/README.md

 The FPGA support for the Video component is implemented to output a VGA signal (1024x600 at 61Hz).
 Some functions of the Video component are not supported on the FPGA, which are:
 - There is no cursor on the VGA output, regardless of the cursor setting in the Video component.
-- The reset input does not do anything, as the RAM on the FPGA cannot be reset all at once.
-Instead, the display has to be manually cleared by writing to Video component.
 - Only the following color models are supported:
     - 888 RGB (24 bit)
     - 555 RGB (15 bit)